The Fibonacci sequence is a series of numbers that describe the natural world and are used in technical analysis to plot stock chart patterns.

 The Downside Price Target

-• The retracement line at 38.2% equals 1,125 points in the index.
+- The retracement line at 38.2% equals 1,125 points in the index.
 This is currently a support line.

-• Any drop through this area could see a further decline to 1,000 points, the 50% retracement line.
+- Any drop through this area could see a further decline to 1,000 points, the 50% retracement line.

-• The next drop zone could be 950 points, the 61.8% retracement line.
-This maps back to 2009 /2009 perfectly.
+- The next drop zone could be 950 points, the 61.8% retracement line, which perfectly maps back to 2009 /2009.

 The Upside Price Target

-We can see that the 21.6% retracement line at circa 1,225 provided resistance.
+The 21.6% retracement line at circa 1,225 provided resistance.
 A strong move up through this area would be positive.

-Fibonacci uses nature’s numbers to enable us to estimate potential areas for support and resistance in a stock’s chart pattern.
-Drawing from the bottom of an uptrend to the top of the uptrend helps you visualize where a stock may pull back to while still in its uptrend.
+Fibonacci uses nature’s numbers to estimate potential areas for support and resistance in a stock’s chart pattern.
+Drawing from the bottom of an uptrend to the top of the uptrend helps you visualize where a stock may pull back while still in its uptrend.
 Conversely, using the Fibonacci indicator from the top to the bottom of a trend can allow us to visualize which price a stock might move upwards.

 What are the important Fibonacci trading strategies?